-- (i) In the area where the services are provided by Council's day labour force/contractor and whether or not a recycling service has been introduced, a charge of \$365.19 per annum for a weekly refuse removal service for each separate occupancy is to apply. - (ii) In the area where the services are provided by Council's day labour force/contractor and whether or not a recycling service has been introduced, a charge of \$365.19 per unit for a weekly refuse removal service.
-Application of the charge is to be in accordance with the schedule below:
+- (i) In the area north of Forest Creek Road to the first section of the Bloomfield Road where the services are provided by Council's day labour force/contractor and whether or not a recycling service has been introduced, a charge of \$349.00 per annum for a weekly refuse removal service for each separate occupancy is to apply. - (ii) In the area north of Forest Creek Road to the first section of the Bloomfield Road where the services are provided by Council's day labour force/contractor and whether or not a recycling service has been introduced, a charge of \$349.00 per unit for a weekly refuse removal service. - (iii) In the remainder of the Council area where the services are provided by Council's day labour force/contractor and whether or not a recycling service has been introduced, a charge of \$379.43 per annum for a weekly refuse removal service for each separate occupancy is to apply. - (iv) In the remainder of the Council area where the services are provided by Council's day labour force/contractor and whether or not a recycling service has been introduced, a charge of \$379.43 per unit for a weekly refuse removal service.

-nimum Number Of sing Service Units
+Application of these charges is to be in accordance with the schedule below:

+Тур e of Improvement Minimum Nu Cleansing Servi

 1. Caretakers/Managers Accommodation Each 1

 2. Schools (Pre-Schools)

-۷. - Mossman State High School 20
+- Mossman State High School 30

 - Mossman State Primary School 15

 - Mossman State Pre-School 5

 - Daintree State School 1

 - Miallo State School 1

 - Port Douglas State School 4

 - St Augustine's School 6

 - Wonga State School 6

-3. Industrial/Commercial Premises
+3. Industrial/Commercial Premises O O

+ა.

-0. (includes professional offices and industrial/commercial premises
+(includes professional offices and industrial/commercial premises not

-not otherwise specified in this schedule)
+otherwise specified in this schedule) 4

-each shop office 1
+4 each shop office 1

 4. Hotels 10

 5. Cafes/Restaurants 2

 6. Take Away Food Outlets 2

 7. Caterer's Premises 3

 8. Grocery/Convenience Store/Supermarkets

 8.1 SUPERMARKETS

 Supermarkets 4

 8.2 GENERAL STORES 2

 Welcomemart

 Front Street Foodstore

 Johnston Road Store

 Four Mile Beach Mini Market

 Foodtown Food Store

 8.3 CONVENIENCE STORES 1

 Port Douglas General Store

 Newell Store

 Marano's

 Daintree

 9. Halls 1

 10. Churches (including Church Hall) 1

 11. Mossman Hospital 36

 12. Day Care Centre 3

 13. Kindergartens 1

 14. Sporting Clubs 3

 15. Motel/Resort Accommodation

-i) with facilities to enable the preparation and/or cooking of 1
+i) with facilities to enable the preparation and/or cooking of food.
+1

-food.

 (Examples of these facilities, which are not necessarily

-exhaustive, would be a combination of two or more of a
+exhaustive, would be a combination of two or more of a sink,

-sink, hotplates, microwave oven, oven etc.)
+hotplates, microwave oven, oven etc.)

-ii) Without facilities to enable the preparation and/or cooking of 1
+ii) Without facilities to enable the preparation and/or cooking of food - for every three units or part thereof 1

-food

-- for every three units or part thereof

 16. Holiday Cabins

 For every three cabins or part thereof 1

+1 1

-Type of Improvement Minimum Number Of Cleansing Service Units
+Туре Minimum Number Cleansing Service Uni

 17. Marinas

 i) up to fifty berths for every two berths 1

-ii) for every additional five berths in exce ss of fifty berths 1
+ii) for every additional five berths in excess of fifty berths 1

-18. Fire Stations, Ambulance Centres, Police Stations, Court
+18. Fire Stations, Ambulance Centres, Police Stations, Court Houses

-Houses

 i) Station or Centre 1

-ii) Each Officer's residence (where jointly y rated with i) above) 1
+ii) Each Officer's residence (where jointly rated with i) above) 1

 19. Post Offices 1

 20. Wrecking Yards 2

 21. Mossman Central Mill 10